Freedom of religion in Iran: Education of Armenian Christians

+In 2002, Armenian Christians reported that they were permitted to teach their practices to Armenian students as an elective at some schools.
+Assyrian Christians were also permitted to use their own religious textbooks in their schools, as long as the government authorized their content.

 Jews

 In 1984 the government began to request religious affiliation on questionnaires for passports.
 In contrast to other registered religious minorities starting in 1983, Jewish families were prevented from traveling as a group and if one member of the family traveled then another family member's passport was held.
 Regardless, thousands of Jews had emigrated in the first eight months of 1987 through Austria.
 Perhaps half the Jews left Iran leaving about 30,000 Jews by 1986.
 Some may have returned in the late 1980s.
 Generally the overall economic position has deteriorated significantly post revolution.

 It is estimated that a minimum of 13 Jews have been executed by Iran since the country's revolution.
 Of them include two men (not of the ones written above) hanged in 1997 for allegedly spying for Israel and the United States; as well as businessman Ruhollah Kadkhodah-Zadeh who was hanged in prison without a public charge or legal proceeding, apparently for assisting Jews to emigrate.